Donald DeFreeze: References in media

 Stephen King said in notes to his book Danse Macabre (1981), that DeFreeze was one of the inspirations for his recurring character Randall Flagg:

 I sat there for another fifteen minutes or so, listening to the Eagles on my little cassette player, and then I wrote: Donald DeFreeze is a dark man."
 He first referred to him in his book The Stand.

+DeFreeze is mentioned in King's post-apocalyptic novel The Stand as an acquaintance of Randall Flagg, the book's main antagonist; it is implied that Flagg was involved in Hearst's kidnapping.

 DeFreeze and the SLA are referred to in the 1976 film Network.
 A television show is purportedly created that uses members of a fictional version of the SLA as the stars.

 Paul Schrader's 1988 film Patty Hearst features DeFreeze played by Ving Rhames.

 The Camper Van Beethoven song "Tania" from Our Beloved Revolutionary Sweetheart refers to DeFreeze by his nom de guerre "Field Marshal Cinque" in the lyrics "A Polaroid of you, Cinque/With a seven-headed dragon/In a house in Daly City".

+DeFreeze and the SLA are discussed in David Talbot's 2012 book about San Francisco in the 1960s and 1970s, "Season of the Witch", which treats as credible the theory that DeFreeze was secretly working with the authorities.